Top Ten Reasons Why Danganronpa 2: Goodbye Despair is Better Than Danganronpa: Trigger Happy Havoc

 With characters like Ibuki and Gundham running around, how could the game not be funny?
 Nekomaru turning into a robot is also something that I found hilarious.

 Hinata was definitely a way better protagonist than Naegi.
 He had some of the cutest moments in the series.
-And also the mastermind twist was hilarious and kinda cemented Hinata as my favorite character in the series.
+Also, the mastermind twist was hilarious and kind of cemented Hinata as my favorite character in the series.

 In the first game, there would be many characters that felt made for one specific group while everyone else ignored them.
 In the second one, almost every character interacts with everyone else at some point, each with reactions that go beyond hating them or liking them.